replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/managing-nodes.md

 1. Remove the node.

    After the node is removed, Ceph replicates its data to OSDs on remaining nodes.
-If a Ceph OSD is scheduled on the node that you removed, verify that Ceph is in a healthy state.
+   If a Ceph OSD was scheduled on the node that you removed, verify that Ceph is in a healthy state.

 1. (Optional) After the node is removed, you can run the kURL reset script to remove kURL and Kubernetes assets from the node to prep it to re-join the cluster at a later time.
 Or, delete the VM and provision a new VM.